Inside My Digital Sketchbook: Skeeva

 Here’s how my “empty canvas” looks for reference:

-Nerd Prod Skeeva2 - Nerd Blog - Inside My Digital Sketchbook: Skeeva
+Nerd Prod Skeeva2 - NERD Blog - Inside My Digital Sketchbook: Skeeva

 (Cinema 4D)

-Nerd Prod Skeeva3 - Nerd Blog - Inside My Digital Sketchbook: Skeeva
+Nerd Prod Skeeva3 - NERD Blog - Inside My Digital Sketchbook: Skeeva

 (Zbrush)